 If the prankster in your family is looking to laugh the pants off someone, then storybook and movie legend Captain Underpants is the perfect fit.
 From a full body suit to a fresh, clean pair of tighty whities, there are so many hilarious options for your wise guy to bring this character — created by author and illustrator Dav Pilkey — to life.
 Just make sure to keep the potty humor rated G, and be absolutely certain the cape has black polka-dots.
-Bonus points if your child can convince you they have to drink sugary beverages all day (getting soaked in water is what makes Captain Underpants turn back into his alter-ego and lose his powers).
+Bonus points if your child convinces you they need sugary beverages all day.
+(Getting soaked in water is what makes Captain Underpants turn back into his alter-ego and lose his powers).

 Feeling excited, mischievous or… poopy?
 This year, kids will be tapping into their feelings and freeing their inner emoji.
 The amount of creativity is endless when offering your child a chance to wear their emotions on the outside.
 From straightforward adaptations of the film’s cast of characters — which are a near-exact match for the popular emoji kids use in their everyday digital communications — to unique mashups that intermix multiple emotions, we’re betting this year will offer up some colorful, if not entirely silly, costumes.
 Bonus points for parents who can go the whole holiday without talking about how much they dislike this movie.